MollyPalko/subtitle-studytool/README.md

         FOREIGN KEY (word_id) REFERENCES Words(word_id),
         FOREIGN KEY (video_id) REFERENCES Videos(video_id)
     )

+### Note:
+- user will simply be responsible for determining homonyms in context
+- our analysis and database will track unique words in the sense of unique in terms of level, pos, and actual word.
+- ex. 눈 and 눈 (both 1급, 명사) will not be differentiated in our database. it will enhance the learning experience of users to differentiate 'eye' and 'snow' in context
+- we can consider fixing this or adding better homonym detection/differntiation in later versions
+- words detected as homonyms in the words database will have the boolean homonym flag to aid users in detecting homonyms

 ## possibly helpful aux data
 - TOPIK guide's 6000-word list